cod-ux/the-guilty-app/README.md

-# Guilty - A minimalist's budget app
+# Guilty - A Minimalist's Budgeting App

 _(Navigate to the flutterflow branch instead of the main branch to view the code)_